Stevenson screen: Size

 The interior size of the screen will depend on the number of instruments that are to be used.
 A single screen may measure 76.5 by 61 by 59.3 cm and a double screen 76.5 by 105 by 59.3 cm.
-The unit is either supported by four metal or wooden legs or a wooden post.

 The top of the screen was originally composed of two asbestos boards with an air space between them.
 These asbestos boards have generally been replaced by a laminate for health and safety reasons.
 The whole screen is painted with several coats of white to reflect sunlight radiation, and usually requires repainting every two years.

 Siting

 The siting of the screen is very important to avoid data degradation by the effects of ground cover, buildings and trees: WMO 2010 recommendations, if incomplete, are a sound basis.
-In addition, Environment Canada, for example, recommends that the screen be placed at least twice the distance of the height of the object, e.g., 20 m from any tree that is 10 m high.
+In addition, Environment Canada, for example, recommends that a screen be placed at at least twice as far away from any object as the object’s height, e.g. 20 m from any tree that is 10 m high.

 In the northern hemisphere, the door of the screen should always face north so as to prevent direct sunlight on the thermometers.
-In polar regions with twenty-four-hour sunlight, the observer must take care to shield the thermometers from the sun and at the same time avoiding a rise in temperature being caused by the observer's body heat.
+In polar regions with twenty-four-hour sunlight, the observer must take care to shield the thermometers from the sun and at the same time avoid a rise in temperature being caused by the observer's body heat.

-A special type of Stevenson screen with an eye bolt on the roof is used on a ship.
+A special type of Stevenson screen with an eye bolt on the roof is used on ships.
 The unit is hung from above and remains vertical despite the movement of the vessel.